autorope/donkeydocs/docs/guide/create_application.md

 **Raspberry Pi**:

-If you are on a raspberry pi and using the recommended pi camera, then no changes are needed to your __myconfg.py__.
+If you are on a raspberry pi and using the recommended pi camera ("PICAM"), then no changes are needed to your __myconfg.py__.

 **Jetson Nano**: